hacman/sympy/doc/src/modules/combinatorics/analytic.rst

 As a preview, consider the following examples of increasingly complicated structures that can be defined:

-  1. Positive Integers, `\mathcal{I}`: one of the simplest constructions is the set of positive integers, `\{1, 2, 3, ...\}` with the size function being the number of positive integers of magnitude `N`, of which there is obviously just `1`.
+  1. Non-negative Integers, `\mathcal{I}`: one of the simplest constructions is the set of positive integers, `\{0, 1, 2, 3, ...\}` with the size function being the number of positive integers of magnitude `N`, of which there is obviously just `1`.
 In the language of analytic combinatorics, the positive integers are a sequence of atoms, `\mathcal{I} = \operatorname{S\small{EQ}}(\mathcal{Z})`.
 The symbolic